3D Printing with the FlashForge Creator Pro and PrusaSlicer (Slic3r)

 • Coordinates have been adjusted to truly match the platform of the FFCP.

-• Extruder steppers are shut off entirely during heating to save power, instead of doing something stupid with the bias voltages of all steppers and then resetting them to an arbitrary value.
+• Extruder steppers are shut off entirely during heating to save power, instead of doing something stupid with bias voltages of all steppers and then resetting them to an arbitrary value.

 • An intermediate temperature of 140°C is used for the extruders while the bed heats, to reduce oozing and risk of baking filament.

-• The nozzles are parked in front of the platform while heating.
-Then they chop off any oozed filament on the edge of the platform before starting the print.
+• Nozzles are parked in front of the platform while heating.
+Then they chop off oozed filament on the edge of the platform before starting the print.
 This greatly reduces the risk that the ooze ends up messing up your first layer.
 This generally allows to start prints in a fire-and-forget manner if you have properly levelled your build plate.
 For some really sticky filaments like PETG, it may be necessary to stick a piece of painter's tape to the front of the bed or glass plate where the chop is performed, to ensure it works reliably.

 • Speeds have been tweaked to be neither too fast nor slow.